 The unpleasant sensations of the start were less poignant now.
 They merged at last into a kind of hysterical exhilaration. […] So with a kind of madness growing upon me, I flung myself into futurity.Time Traveller

 Coming right off the gate of chapter three, this quote is one that is very hard to ignore.
-We see here how the time traveler comes up to challenge the popular assumption that science or any scientific inquiry must completely be devoid of a person’s subjective feelings and emotions, and instead be based upon facts, evidence, and raw, tangible data.
+We see here how the time traveller comes up to challenge the popular assumption that science or any scientific inquiry must completely be devoid of a person’s subjective feelings and emotions and instead be based upon facts, evidence, and raw, tangible data.

 As I stood there in the gathering dark I thought that in this simple explanation I had mastered the problem of the world – mastered the whole secret of these delicious people. […] Very simple was my explanation, and plausible enough – as most wrong theories are!Time Traveller

 Throughout ‘The Time Machine,’ there is a replete of quotes where we find the time traveller second-guessing and questioning his scientific competencies, and this is one of them.
 Although he strives toward perfectionism – as do all scientists, here we find the time traveller struggling to accept the fact that he may have miscalculated on one of his hypotheses in the future.
 We understand that he is an advanced scientist who is way above most of his contemporaries and should very likely beat himself up when he makes a mistake of a no-brainer, but he’s only human and one thing humans do best is make mistakes.

 I tried to look at the thing in a scientific spirit. [..]
 And there was Weena dancing at my side!Time Traveller